sakoh/redux-api-utility-library/README.md

 # redux-api-async-middleware
-A middleware for handling asynchronous API calls with Redux
+A utility library for handling API Requests and Async Actions with Redux